klygit-art/Intro-to-GitHub/README.md

 ## License

 This repository is licensed under the MIT License.
-See the LICENSE file for more details.

 I hope you find this repository helpful!